10 More of the Strongest Link Monsters in Yu-Gi-Oh

 Link Rating: 3

-Another daunting Topologic monster, Trisbaena also accepts any two or more effect monsters.
+Another daunting Topologic monster, Trisbaena requires three total link points to summon.
 While not quite matching Bomber Dragon in stats, Trisbaena nonetheless harnesses a more-than-impressive ATK and link rating considering its ease of summoning.
 Even better, when a monster is special summoned to a zone this card points to, you banish that monster plus all spells/traps on the field, inflicting 500 damage to your opponent for each of their cards exiled this way.

 While this often removes your own combatant from play, it's a great way to mass exile those pesky spells/traps; just be sure to hold off on setting yours before using the ability.
 The added effect damage also helps, and note that Trisbaena wields the game's latest monster type, cyberse, guiding your deck list to victory with a fresh slew of modern champions.